The menu bar located at the top of the 86Box window provides controls for the emulated machine as a whole, its display, and the 86Box user interface.

 Change contrast for monochrome display: optimize the contrast of monochrome CGA monitors for 4-color operation.

-This menu lists all removable media drives attached to the emulated machine, and provides the same controls that are accessible by clicking the respective drive’s icon on the status bar.
+This menu lists all storage drives and network cards attached to the emulated machine, and provides the same controls that are accessible by clicking the respective device’s icon on the status bar.

-- Enable Discord integration: enable Discord Rich Presence.
-Other Discord users will know that you’re running 86Box, as well as the emulated machine’s name, model and CPU.
+Enable Discord integration: enable Discord Rich Presence.
+86Box shares the emulated machine’s name, model and CPU with other Discord users.

 discord_game_sdk.dll file is missing from the 86Box directory.